Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Technical Innovations

 \subsection{Memory Forgetting Engine}

-Memory Bear’s forgetting mechanism integrates the ``base-level activation model'' from the ACT-R cognitive architecture with the Ebbinghaus forgetting function, enabling selective memory retention and controlled decay under a unified activation metric.
+Memory Bear’s forgetting mechanism integrates the ``base-level activation (BLA) model'' from the ACT-R cognitive architecture with the Ebbinghaus forgetting function, enabling selective memory retention and controlled decay under a unified activation metric.
+This integration provides a principled method for dynamically estimating the strength of each memory unit over time.

-The system adopts two computational approaches to model memory strength:
+To model memory strength, the system adopts two complementary computational functions:

 \paragraph{Base-Level Activation (BLA).} Derived from the foundational ACT-R theory, this formulation estimates the steady-state activation of a memory item after multiple retrievals: